List of FC Seoul players

 FC Seoul is an association football club based in Seoul, South Korea.
 The club was founded in 1983 under the name Lucky-Goldstar FC.
 Since 1984, Seoul is competing in the K League 1, the highest level of football in the country.
 Seoul is one of the most successful clubs in the country, having won six K League 1 titles, two League Cups and FA Cups, and one Super Cup.

-FC Seoul's one-club men Go Yo-han is the club's all-time most capped player in official competitions with 440 appearances as of the end of the 2022 season.
+FC Seoul's one-club men Go Yo-han is the club's all-time most capped player in official competitions with 446 appearances.

 Players

 The list below includes all FC Seoul players who have made at least 100 official appearances for the club or who have been capped at full international level by their countries.
-Former captains, individual award winners or club record holders are also included; the reason for inclusion is stated below the table as a note.
+Former captains, individual award winners or club record holders are also included.

 The list is initially ordered by the career period.
 For the list of the club's active players, see FC Seoul's current squad.
-The table below is updated as of the 2022 season, which concluded in October 2022.
+Caps and goals in the table below are updated as of the end of the 2024 season.